Getting Things Done - GTD

 avatar

-Commented almost 9 years ago Günther Lehner
+Commented about 9 years ago Günther Lehner

 Some potentially useful "cheats" to master this first hard phase can be found easily with a search engine on the internet.